-How to RAD - A Day in the River Arts District
+How to Spend a Day in Asheville's River Arts District

 Living and Learning with the Artists

 Asheville’s River Arts District (RAD) is a destination that grew out of necessity.
 Artists needed cheap rent and large spaces.
 An industrial zone east of the railroad tracks had a glut of aging and empty warehouses.
 The area was ripe for change, and over two decades blossomed into a convergence of art, creativity, commerce, and entertainment fueled by the dynamism of its inhabitants — those same artists and visionaries.